ymozer/pubsub_term/readme.md

 # Pub/Sub Term Project Artificial Intelligence ADÜ
 ## Yusuf Metin ÖZER 221805073
+### Homework Explanation
+We have 3 publisher agents and 1 subscriber agent.
+Publishers use [`T1.csv`](https://github.com/ymozer/pubsub_term/blob/main/T1.csv) to stream.
+Then subscriber combines these streams and creates a file if they have matching time.
+Data streamed in 1 second period.
 ### Installation

 Firstly install Docker to computer and start application.
 After enter below command to terminal: